nextcloud/news-updater/README.rst

     loglevel = error
     testrun = false
     url = /path/to/owncloud  # or https://domain.com/owncloud when using the REST API
+    phpini = /path/to/custom/php.ini
+    apilevel = v1-2  # or v2 for News 9.0.0 or greater

 Then run the updater with::